PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 Prize-collecting vehicle routing problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the prize-collecting vehicle routing problem (PC-VRP), visiting all customers is not required.
-Instead, visiting a customer results in a prize :math:`p_i \ge 0`.
+Instead, the customers are partitioned into required customers, which much be visited, and optional customers.
-Customers with zero prizes are assumed to be customers that are required to be visited, whereas customers with non-zero prizes are assumed to be optional.
+Optional customers have a prize :math:`p_i > 0` that is collected upon visiting the customer.

 A feasible PC-VRP solution comprises a set of routes that visits all required customers, and may include visits to optional customers.
 The objective is to find a feasible solution that maximizes the net profit, calculated as the difference between the total prizes collected and the overall travel costs.